 68. As with all ministries in the Church, the episcopate, priesthood and diaconate are at the service of proclaiming the Gospel and building up the ecclesial community.
-The Second Vatican Council recalled that the divinely established ordained ministry "is exercised in different orders by those who right from ancient times are called bishops, priests and deacons" (LG 28).
-In this context, the Second Vatican Council affirmed the sacramentality of the episcopate (cf. LG 21), recovered the communion reality of the presbyterate (cf. LG 28) and paved the way for the restoration of the permanent exercise of the diaconate in the Latin Church (cf. LG 29).
+The Second Vatican Council recalled that the divinely established ordained ministry "is exercised in different orders by those who right from ancient times are called Bishops, Priests and Deacons" (LG 28).
+In this context, the Second Vatican Council affirmed the sacramentality of the episcopate (cf. LG 21), recovered the communion of the presbyterate (cf. LG 28) and paved the way for the restoration of the permanent exercise of the diaconate in the Latin Church (cf. LG 29).

-The bishop's ministry: integrating the gifts of the Spirit in unity
+The Bishop's ministry: integrating the gifts of the Spirit in unity

-69. A bishop's task is to preside over a local Church as a visible principle of unity within it and a bond of communion with all the Churches.
-The Council's affirmation that "the fullness of the sacrament of order is conferred by episcopal consecration" (LG 21) allows us to understand the identity of the bishop in the framework of sacramental relations with Christ and with the "section of the people of God" (CD 11).
-The bishop is called to serve this section of the people entrusted to him in the name of Christ the Good Shepherd.
-He who is ordained bishop is not charged with prerogatives and tasks that he must perform alone.
-Rather, he receives the grace and the task of recognising, discerning and bringing together in unity the gifts that the Spirit pours out on individuals and communities, working with priests and deacons in a way that reflects their common sacramental bond; they are co-responsible with him for ministerial service in the local Church.
-In doing this the bishop realises what is most proper and specific to his mission in the context of his solicitude for the communion of Churches.
+69. A Bishop's task is to preside over a local Church as a visible principle of unity within it and a bond of communion with all the Churches.
+The Council's affirmation that "the fullness of the sacrament of order is conferred by episcopal consecration" (LG 21) allows us to understand the identity of the Bishop in the framework of sacramental relations with Christ and with the "portion of the People of God" (CD 11).
+The Bishop is called to serve this portion of the people entrusted to him in the name of Christ the Good Shepherd.
+He who is ordained Bishop is not charged with prerogatives and tasks that he must perform alone.
+Rather, he receives the grace and the task of recognising, discerning and bringing together in unity the gifts that the Spirit pours out on individuals and communities, working with Priests and Deacons in a way that reflects their common sacramental bond; they are co-responsible with him for ministerial service in the local Church.
+In doing this, the Bishop realises what is most proper and specific to his mission in the context of his solicitude for the communion of Churches.

-70. A bishop's service is a service in, with and for the community (LG 20).
+70. A Bishop's service is a service in, with and for the community (cf. LG 20).
 It is carried out through the proclamation of the Word and by presiding over the celebration of the Eucharist and the other sacraments.
-This is why the Synodal Assembly desires that the People of God have a greater voice in choosing bishops.
-It also recommends that the ordination of a bishop should take place in the diocese to which he is destined as pastor, and not in his home diocese, as is often the case.
-It also recommends that the principal consecrator be chosen from among the bishops of the ecclesiastical province, including, as far as possible, the metropolitan.
-It will thus become clearer that he who becomes a bishop establishes a bond with the Church to which he is destined, publicly assuming before it the commitments of his ministry.
-It is equally important that, especially during pastoral visits, the bishop can spend time with the faithful to listen to them as part of his own ongoing discernment of needs.
+This is why the Synodal Assembly desires that the People of God have a greater voice in choosing Bishops.
+It also recommends that the ordination of a Bishop should take place in the diocese to which he is destined as pastor, and not in his home diocese, as is often the case.
+It also recommends that the principal consecrator be chosen from among the Bishops of the ecclesiastical province, including, as far as possible, the Metropolitan.
+It will thus become clearer that he who becomes a Bishop establishes a bond with the Church to which he is destined, publicly assuming before it the commitments of his ministry.
+It is equally important that, especially during pastoral visits, the Bishop can spend time with the faithful to listen to them as part of his own ongoing discernment of needs.
 This will also assist them in experiencing the Church as God's family.
-In the case of titular bishops today, the constitutive relationship between the bishop and the local Church does not appear with sufficient clarity, for example, in the case of papal representatives and those who serve in the Roman Curia.
+In the case of titular Bishops today, the constitutive relationship between the Bishop and the local Church does not appear with sufficient clarity, for example, in the case of papal representatives, those who serve in the Roman Curia and auxiliary Bishops.
 It would be opportune to continue to reflect upon this matter.